 You frequently open server related support tickets

 That’s not good.
-Be it a downtime, or an infinitely slow website, frequent support tickets are a bad sign.
-Some companies respond pretty fast -
+Be it random downtimes, or an infinitely slow website, frequent support tickets are a bad sign.
+Some companies respond pretty fast –

 Dear Mr. Bond, I apologize for the inconvenience caused.
 We're working on fixing the issue as soon as possible.
 Please contact us for any more queries.
 Best Regards, Daniel Craig

-I mean, its understandable that the site goes down for a scheduled maintenance, or a HDD has failed, but a weekly downtime just doesn’t work.
+I mean, its understandable that the site goes down for a scheduled maintenance, or a HDD has failed, but a weekly downtime will cost you money!

 Restrictions on the number of MySQL databases

 As your site grows, its a wise practice to test new plugins and themes in an experimental replica of your site.
 Each copy of WordPress requires one MySQL database.
 But some companies only allow 1 database.
 If you’re in one of them, best move out while you still can.
 We would recommend using WPEngine’s staging area in this regard.
 The stating area creates a replica of your site, for you to carry out experiments.
 Once you’ve implemented something new, simply move it over to the live site.